particuleio/teks/README.md

 tEKS is a set of Terraform / Terragrunt modules designed to get you everything you need to run a production EKS cluster on AWS.
 It ships with sensible defaults, and add a lot of common addons with their configurations that work out of the box.

+:warning: NOT YET COMPATIBLE WITH TERRAGRUNT 0.19.X AND TERRAFORM 0.12.X

 ## Main features

 * Node pools with customizable labels / taints